kasperverner/mashd/README.md

-# smashd
+# mashd

-Smashd is a DSL for complex join and unions of datasources.
+Mashd is a DSL for complex join and unions of datasources.

-## Smashd sample
+## Mashd sample

 ```
 // importing artifacts from another .sm file